BlendiBylygbashi-eng/Papilledema-Classification/README.md

 ## Model Training

-For training the model, several practices and tools were implemented to ensure optimal convergence and accuracy:
+For training the model, several practices and tools were implemented:

 1. **Custom Callback - LrAsk**: A custom Keras callback, named `LrAsk`, has been developed to provide enhanced control during the training process.
 It offers the ability to:
    - Halt training at a specific epoch.